Royal Botanic Garden (Edinburgh)

 Conclusion

 One of my favourite things to capture from that day was with my nephew and this close-up of the sunflower.
-Overall, I loved the gardens and I would highly recommend visiting the Royal Botanic Garden if you ever visited Edinburgh or Glasgow.
+Overall, I loved the gardens, and I would highly recommend visiting the Royal Botanic Garden if you ever visit Edinburgh or Glasgow.
 It's FREE!!
 Yes!
 FREE to visit.

-Make sure to add this to your list of tours as there is so much to capture and explore here.
-They have a cafe area to dine in or have a tea time break, which we did halfway through our walk around the garden.
-Next year I'm hoping to make a visit to Kew Gardens in the summer and check out the hype of the garden.
-I've seen and heard many great things, but just not got around to visiting.
-Until then, enjoy the gallery of shots and my YouTube video from here, which is now uploaded.
+Make sure to add this to your list of tours, as there is so much to capture and explore here.
+They have a café area where you can dine in or take a tea break, which we did halfway through our walk around the garden.
+Next year, I'm hoping to make a visit to Kew Gardens in the summer and check out the hype of the garden.
+I've seen and heard many great things, but I just haven't got around to visiting.
+Until then, enjoy the gallery of shots and my YouTube video, which is now available here.

 Have you been to the Botanic Gardens? what are your thoughts?